5 stars

 Conditions for Visa Renewal

-Within the first 2 years, the Canadian company must make progress towards its goals and the business must be operational (no profits are required).
+Within the first 2 years, the Canadian company must make progress toward its goals, and the business must be operational (no profits are required).

 Family Members